zhengjunyao-work/arc24/docs/03_State_of_the_art.md

 > Abstraction and reasoning - developing computer systems that can learn new concepts from a small number of examples, something that humans find relatively easy

+> Reasoning is a knowledge acquisition efficiency

 ## TODO

+- [ ] Jack Cole approach
+- [ ] Buck approach
+- [ ] Icecube approach
 - [ ] What is the best way to encode 2d information for an LLM like Llama3?
 - [ ] How can we learn from few examples?
 Do we need a good representation of the data?
 Why ML methods need huge datasets?
+That is where the priors kick in, those priors influence the representation of the data.
 - [ ] Search more relevant papers
   - [ ] https://arxiv.org/search/advanced?advanced=&terms-0-operator=AND&terms-0-term=abstraction+reasoning+corpus&terms-0-field=title&classification-physics_archives=all&classification-include_cross_list=include&date-filter_by=all_dates&date-year=&date-from_date=&date-to_date=&date-date_type=submitted_date&abstracts=show&size=50&order=-announced_date_first
+  - [ ]
+  - [ ] Read Kaggle's forum to see if more relevant papers were added
 - [ ] Contrastive learning.
 Can a model predict if two input/output pairs belong to the same task?